 The Best Beaches on Hilton Head Island for Family Time, Romantic Strolls, Scenic Bike Rides, and More

-South Carolina's southernmost point, Hilton Head Island is a blissful close-to-home year-round beach paradise.
-Over 12 miles of uninterrupted hard-packed sand beaches are ideal for long romantic walks, family bike rides, and exciting wildlife viewing.
+Hilton Head Island is a blissful year-round beach paradise off the coast of South Carolina.
+More than 12 miles of uninterrupted sand beaches are ideal for long romantic walks, family bike rides, and exciting wildlife viewing.

-Most of the beaches on Hilton Head are connected, creating the image of one long white sand park.
-When it's low tide, hop on a bike and explore all the beaches in one afternoon.
+Most of the beaches on Hilton Head are connected, creating the image of one long white sand coastline.
+When it's low tide, hop on a bike and head out to explore all the beaches in an afternoon.
 Here are some of the best beaches on Hilton Head Island for every type of vacationer.

 Folly Field Beach Park

-Popular with locals as well as visitors, Folly Field is a public beach that offers a bit more room to spread out.
-The sand is clean and beautiful, and the sunrise view is worth waking up for.
+Popular with locals as well as visitors, Folly Field is a public beach that offers plenty of room to spread out.
+The sand is clean and beautiful, and the sunrise here is worth waking up for.

-Amenities include paid parking by the hour, restrooms, outdoor showers, water stations, and a lifeguard station.
+Amenities include nearby parking, restrooms, outdoor showers, water stations, and a lifeguard station.
 There is also a ramp to push strollers and for handicap access.

 The Beach at The Westin

-Located at the backside of Port Royal Plantation, next to a quiet residential area, The Westin Hilton Head Island Resort and Spa offers a full-service oceanfront experience without having to worry about finding parking or beating large crowds.
-Access to the secluded beach is limited to Westin hotel guests, as well as 100 beach club members.
+Located at the backside of Port Royal Plantation, next to a quiet residential area, The Westin Hilton Head Island Resort and Spa offers a full-service oceanfront experience without having to worry about finding parking or large crowds.
+Access to the secluded beach is limited to Westin hotel guests, as well as beach club members.
 Because of its exclusive access, you will find more private space to stretch out in a luxurious private cabana with a cold cocktail.
-After a refreshing swim, paddleboard, or kayak in the Atlantic Ocean, you can just head up to your room for an afternoon siesta.
+After a refreshing swim, you can paddleboard or kayak in the Atlantic Ocean, and then head up directly to your room for an afternoon siesta.

 Parking is by permit only with some metered spaces, so it's best to ride a bike directly on the beach.

-During high tide, Singleton Beach still maintains a large beach area.
+Even during high tide, Singleton Beach still maintains a large spread of sand.
 Located in the middle of the island, this is also a popular local hang out.
-Bring a snack-filled cooler and watch the scenery unfold revealing colorful corals, loggerhead sea turtles, pelicans, snowy egrets, bald eagles, and dolphins.
-You never know what you will find!
+Bring a cooler and snacks, and watch the scenery unfold revealing colorful corals, loggerhead sea turtles, pelicans, snowy egrets, bald eagles, and dolphins.